-• Amendments to IFRS 9 Financial Instruments, IAS 39 Financial Instruments: Recognition and Measurement and IFRS 7 Financial Instruments: Disclosures (effective for annual periods beginning from 1 January 2020 - adopted by the EC).
-These changes are related to the resulting uncertainty in the reform of the reference rates undertaken by the G20 Financial Stability Board.
-This reform is aimed at replacing existing and used as benchmarks, interbank interest rates (for example: Libor, Euribor, Tibor) with alternative reference rates based on interbank markets, and to develop alternative base interest rates that are almost risk-free.
-The purpose of the reform is to overcome the effects of the reform of the base interest rates on the financial statements during the period before the replacement of the existing base interest rate with an alternative base interest rate.
-The amendments provide for temporary and limited exceptions to the hedge accounting requirements of IAS 39 Financial Instruments: Recognition and Measurement and IFRS 9 Financial Instruments so that companies can continue to meet the requirements, assuming that existing base interest rates do not change because of the reform of the interbank interest rate.
+• Amendments to IFRS 9 "Financial Instruments", IAS 39 "Financial Instruments: Recognition and Measurement" and IFRS 7 "Financial Instruments: Disclosures" (in force for annual periods beginning on or after 1 January 2020 - endorsed by EC).
+These amendments are related to the uncertainty ensuing from the interest rates benchmark reform undertaken by the Financial Stability Board of G20.
+This reform is aimed at replacing the existing interbank interest rates used as benchmarks in transactions with financial instruments (for instance: Libor, Euribor, Tibor) with alternative benchmarks based on interbank offered rates, and at developing alternative interest rates benchmark that are almost risk-free.
+The aims is to overcome consequences on the financial reporting resulting from the reform in interest rates benchmark in the period before the replacement of an existing interest rate benchmark with an alternative interest rate benchmark.
+The amendments envisage temporary and limited relief to the hedge accounting requirements in IFRS 9 and IAS 39 allowing entities to continue observing the two standards while ignoring the reform's effect.

-At the date of approval for the issue of this financial statement, the following new standards, amended standards and accepted interpretations which have been issued but not yet in force for annual periods beginning on 1 January 2020, management considered that the following would not have a potential effect for changes in accounting policies and the classification and values of reporting entities in the company's financial statements, namely:
+At the date when these financial statements have been approved for issue, with respect to the following new standards and interpretations as well as amended standards and interpretations, issued but not yet in force for annual periods beginning on or after 1 January 2020, the management has assessed and has concluded that these amendments would not affect materially the accounting policies and the classification of values of reporting items in the Company's financial statements, namely:

-• Changes in IFRS 16 Leases (effective for annual periods beginning from 1 June 2020, adopted by the EC).
-These changes introduce a practical expedient measure on the basis on which each lessee may choose not to assess whether a lease discount (relief) arising only as a direct consequence of the COVID-19 pandemic is an amendment to the lease.
-This measure is also allowed to be applied where both the following conditions are met: (a) the change in lease payments changes the lease remuneration, the changed consideration essentially not exceeding the lease consideration immediately preceding the change; (b) any reduction in lease payments concerns only payments initially due on or before 30 June 2021; and (c) the other lease terms do not change materially.
-A lessee that applies the practical expedient shall account for any change in lease payments in the same way that it would be considered in the application of IFRS 16 if it did not constitute an amendment to the lease.
-It is not valid for lessors.
-Earlier administration is allowed.
+• Amendments to IFRS 16 "Leases" (in force for annual periods beginning on or after 1 June 2020, endorsed by EC).
+These amendments introduce a practical appropriate measure which exempts lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications.
+This measure applies when all of the following conditions are met:

+a) the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; b) any reduction in lease payments affects only payments due on or before 30 June 2021; and c) there is no substantive change to other terms and conditions of the lease.
+A lessee that uses the practical measure accounts for any change in lease payments resulting from the rent concession in the same way that it would account for the change applying IFRS 16 if the change were not a lease modification.
+It does not affect lessors.
+Earlier application is permitted.